 For students who live on a farm, you might like to think about what your top safety tips would be for families coming to visit.
 What are the major hazards they need to think of and what can they do to help be farm safe?

-The information below on all the common farm injury hazards has details on what we need to be aware of and what we can do to keep safe on the farm.
+The below information on common farm injury hazards provides tips on hazards to be aware of and what we can do to keep safe on the farm.

 WATER SAFETY